 Dating someone with anxiety issues or an anxiety disorder can be challenging.
-Sometimes it can feel like the anxiety is a third person in the relationship, someone who wriggles in between you and your partner.
-This person constantly sows doubt and confusion.
+It can at times feel like you’re also dating anxiety, a thing of some sort that wriggles its way in between you and your partner.
+This third-party constantly sows doubt and confusion.

 Nonetheless, anxiety doesn’t have to break your relationship or put a strain on it to the point where it’s hard to enjoy.
 By understanding anxiety in general and how it affects both your partner and your relationship, you can love each other more deeply and connect in a new way.
 Educating yourself can also relieve a lot of the stress.